rjake/keyboard_layouts/layouts/mouse/logitech/README.md

 #### adjust

-* in G-Hub go click on mouse (center) then adjust buttons to try on
+* in G-Hub click on mouse (center) then adjust buttons to try on
 * to add new profiles go go home page and click on "Active Profile" in top then create/copy profiles at the bottom

 #### save